Alain de Botton

 Mr. de Botton: We see it in children.
 This is how little children behave.
 They literally think that their parents can read their minds.
 It takes a long time to realize that the only way that one person can really learn about another is if it’s explained to them, preferably using words, quite calm ones…

 Ms. Tippett: Right.
-How old are your children?
+Your children — how old are your children?
 They’re still pretty young, right?

 Mr. de Botton: Yeah.
 They’re 10 and 12.

 Ms. Tippett: Oh, OK.
-So now that I have young adult children, when you hear that coming out of the mouth of your 21-year-old, “He should know.
-He should just know.” [laughs] But what I also know is that grasping this, what you’re talking about, is work.
+So as — now that I have young adult children, when you hear that coming out of the mouth of your 21-year-old, “He should know.
+He should just know.” [laughs] And you just — what I also know is that grasping this, what you’re talking about, is work.
 It is the work of life, right?
 It is the work of growing up.

 Mr. de Botton: It’s the work of love.
-But it’s interesting that you mention your children and children generally because, it sounds eerie, but I think that one of the kindest things that we can do with our lover is to see them as children.
+But it’s interesting that you mention your children and children generally because I think — it sounds eerie, but I think that one of the most — one of the kindest things that we can do with our lover is to see them as children.
 And not to infantilize them, but when we’re dealing with children as parents, as adults, we’re incredibly generous in the way we interpret their behavior.

 Ms. Tippett: And understand that that’s actually not about me; that’s actually about what’s going on inside them today.